-For federal gift tax purposes, taxable gifts means the total amount of gifts, for federal gift tax purposes, less deductions for gifts that were made to charitable organizations or for gifts that were made to a spouse who is a United States citizen.
+Federal taxable gifts means the federal total amount of gifts, less deductions for gifts made to charitable organizations or for gifts made to a spouse who is a U. S. citizen.

-For Connecticut gift tax purposes, taxable gifts means the total amount of gifts, for Connecticut gift tax purposes, less deductions for gifts that were made to charitable organizations and that were included in the total amount of gifts, for Connecticut gift tax purposes, or for gifts that were made to a spouse who is a United States citizen and that were included in the total amount of gifts, for Connecticut gift tax purposes.
+Connecticut taxable gifts means the Connecticut total amount of gifts less deductions for gifts made to:

+- Charitable organizations (as long as the gift is included in the Connecticut total amount of gifts), or - A spouse who is a U. S. citizen (as long as the gift is included in the Connecticut total amount of gifts).

-The deductions allowed from the total amount of gifts, for Connecticut gift tax purposes, will be less than the deductions allowed from the total amount of gifts, for federal gift tax purposes, if the gifts made to a charitable organization or to a spouse were not included in the total amount of gifts, for Connecticut gift tax purposes (such as a gift of real or tangible personal property located outside Connecticut).
+The deductions allowed from the Connecticut total amount of gifts is less than the deductions allowed from the federal total amount of gifts if the gifts made to a charitable organization or to a spouse are not included in the Connecticut total amount of gifts (such as a gift of real or tangible personal property located outside Connecticut).